Upgrade Your Oral Health - HSA/FSA Eligible

 Essential Takeaways

-Those conditions that seem unrelated can profoundly impact each other.
+Those conditions that seem unrelated can profoundly affect one another.
 One of the most striking connections is between arthritis and oral health.
 A relationship that affects millions of Americans but remains largely hidden from public awareness.

 The Mouth-Joint Connection: More Than Coincidence

-Research from Johns Hopkins Arthritis Center found that 70% of rheumatoid arthritis patients had at least moderate gum disease.
+There are possible biological and mechanistic links between periodontal (gum) disease and rheumatoid arthritis, including how inflammation and immune responses may interact between the mouth and joints.
+Research from the Johns Hopkins Arthritis Center found that 70% of patients with rheumatoid arthritis had at least moderate gum disease.
 Significantly higher than the general population rate of approximately 35%.
 This substantial difference reflects a documented pattern observed across multiple studies, though exact percentages vary by research methodology.

-The inflammatory periodontal microenvironment may play a role in the development of rheumatoid arthritis, or augment systemic inflammation and immune responses in disease propagation.
-Research has identified specific oral bacteria, particularly Porphyromonas gingivalis, that can trigger inflammatory responses potentially involved in breaking down your body's immunological tolerance.
+The inflammatory periodontal microenvironment may contribute to the development of rheumatoid arthritis or amplify systemic inflammation and immune responses that drive disease propagation.
+Research has identified specific oral bacteria, particularly Porphyromonas gingivalis, that can trigger inflammatory responses that may contribute to the breakdown of your body's immunological tolerance.

 The Inflammatory Highway

-Your mouth is the main entry point between the outside world and the inside of your body, and there are links between oral health and many inflammation-related conditions, including rheumatoid arthritis.
-When you have gum disease, harmful bacteria enter your bloodstream through inflamed gum tissue, traveling throughout your body and triggering systemic inflammation.
+Your mouth is the primary entry point between the outside world and your body, and there are links between oral health and many inflammatory conditions, including rheumatoid arthritis.
+When you have gum disease, harmful bacteria enter your bloodstream through inflamed gum tissue, travel throughout your body, and trigger systemic inflammation.

 Recent research from Tokyo Medical and Dental University demonstrated how the periodontal pathogen Aggregatibacter actinomycetemcomitans can exacerbate rheumatoid arthritis symptoms through inflammasome activation in animal models.
-While this mechanistic research is promising, the translation to human clinical outcomes continues to be studied.
+While this mechanistic research is promising, translation to human clinical outcomes remains under study.
 This creates a vicious cycle: arthritis increases your risk of gum disease due to immune system dysfunction and medication side effects, while gum disease worsens arthritis through systemic inflammation.

 The Quality of Life Impact

-Studies consistently show that rheumatoid arthritis patients experience significantly decreased oral health-related quality of life compared to healthy individuals.
+Studies consistently show that patients with rheumatoid arthritis experience significantly lower oral health-related quality of life than healthy individuals.
 This includes increased dental decay, temporomandibular joint problems, and difficulty maintaining proper oral hygiene due to joint pain and limited mobility.

 Approximately 30% of rheumatoid arthritis patients develop Sjögren's syndrome, which reduces salivary flow and increases the risk of periodontal disease and tooth decay.
 The medications used to treat arthritis can also cause dry mouth, further compromising oral health.